Ask a question

 This annual corporate responsibility report aims to start a dialogue with all of our stakeholders about our value-creation strategy incorporating our social responsibility – More than just words: actions.

-The Executive Committee, the Steering Committee, and the 35 Ambassadors of Knauf Industries actively participated in the strategic analysis and drafting of the CSR approach described in this Report.
-They were supported by external experts from Stepping Stones and Atelier Christelle Paris, who ensured observance of the CSR and reporting laws and the principles of responsible communication.
+The Executive Committee, the Steering Committee, and the 43 Ambassadors of Knauf Industries actively participated in the strategic analysis and drafting of the CSR action described in this Report.

-We would also like to thank our external stakeholders who, through interviews or the questionnaire, were kind enough to cast a constructive eye over our activities and our CSR approach.
+We would also like to thank our external stakeholders who were kind enough to cast a constructive eye over our activities and our CSR action.

 Time to action - discover best practices for creating a CSR strategic plan and bring your CSR strategy to life